Simple Secrets for Sustainable Living

 Reduce your Carbon Footprint

 Carbon emissions from burning fossil fuels are a major contributor to greenhouse gases in the atmosphere, which contribute to climate change.
-If it makes sense with your commute, try riding a bicycle or taking public transportation instead of driving to the places you need to go.
-Automobiles are among the largest sources of carbon emissions, so choosing an alternative mode of transportation is a great way to make a significant difference in reducing your impact (not to mention saving money from going down your gas tank).
+Try riding a bicycle or taking public transportation instead of driving to the places you need to go.
+Automobiles are among the largest sources of carbon emissions, so choosing an alternative mode of transportation is a great way to make a significant difference (not to mention saving money from going down your gas tank).

 Bicycling instead of driving prevents carbon dioxide emissions as well as promotes a healthy lifestyle.

 Did you know that your appliances use energy when they’re plugged in, even when they are turned off?
-This is called “phantom load” and you can prevent it by unplugging electronics when not in use.
-Another super easy way to reduce your energy impact is by simply making sure you turn off the lights when you leave the room.
+This is called “phantom load,” and you can prevent it by unplugging electronics when not in use.
+Another easy way to reduce your energy impact is by simply making sure to turn off the lights when leaving a room.

 If everyone lived the way you do, how many Earths would it take to sustain the human population?
 This measurement is called your carbon (or environmental) footprint, and you can actually calculate it yourself through an assessment of various aspects of your lifestyle.
 A great tool for this is the minibuk How Green Am I? which you can find here.
 Or, try this carbon footprint calculator from The Nature Conservancy.